-AACSB's mission is to foster engagement, accelerate innovation, and amplify impact in business education.
-The mission informs AACSB accreditation standards for business schools.
+AACSB's mission is to elevate the quality and impact of business schools globally.
 AACSB strives to continuously improve engagement among business, faculty, institutions, and learners, so that business education is aligned with business practice.
 To fulfill this goal, AACSB will encourage and accelerate innovation to continuously improve business education.
 As a result, business education will have a positive impact on business and society, and AACSB will amplify that impact.
-In achieving its mission and vision, AACSB emphasizes and models the values of quality, diversity and inclusion, a global mindset, ethics, social responsibility, and community.
+In achieving its mission and vision, AACSB emphasizes and models the values of members first, inclusivity, global unity, excellence, and curiosity.

-The vision of AACSB, which is reinforced through AACSB's Collective Vision for Business Education, is to transform business education globally for positive societal impact.
+The vision of AACSB, which is reinforced through AACSB's Collective Vision for Business Education, is to achieve positive societal impact through business schools.
 Business and business schools are a force for good, contributing to the world's economy and to society, and AACSB plays a significant role in making that benefit better known to all stakeholders by serving business schools, learners, business, and society.
 Our standards contain an imperative that AACSB-accredited business schools demonstrate a positive impact on society in furtherance of this vision.
 Accordingly, societal impact is woven through all sections of the standards.